niharokz/nih.ar/content/note/nihar.md

 ## What I Do

-By day, I am a technical lead at [Msys Technologies](https://www.msystechnologies.com/), where we're shaping the future of modern banking applications.
+By day, I am a technical lead at [Aziro Technologies](https://www.aziro.com/), where we're shaping the future of modern banking applications.
 By night, I dive into the world of open-source development.
 You can check out my collection of projects and contributions on my [GitLab profile](https://gitlab.com/niharokz).

 If you're curious about my professional journey, feel free to explore my [portfolio](/resume), which has more details on the work I’ve done.